WELCOME TO RAINBOW PONY RIDES

 Merrylegs is a little Welsh pony who is used to being handled and ridden by small children.
 She is very mild mannered and will happily stand to be groomed and cuddled.

-Polly is a very friendly New Forest Pony.
-Being quiet natured, she is perfect for young children to gain their confidence in handling and riding a pony.
+Sprout is a very friendly Highland Pony.
+Being quiet natured, he is perfect for young children to gain their confidence in handling and riding a pony.

 Experienced coaches and volunteers attend every visit.